 It is driven by an STM32F405RGT6 controller and compatible with Segger® J-Link OB and Blackmagic probes.
 The module itself does not require Portenta H7 to be attached to the Portenta Max Carrier, meaning it does not require VBUS.

 For more in-depth information about Debugging, please read Debugging Fundamentals.

-The Portenta Max Carrier only requires the Portenta H7 as main unit to be able to use it.
-External components are required to enable the on-board module's capability and correct operation, such as cellular modem and LoRaWAN® connectivity.
+The Portenta Max Carrier only requires the Portenta H7 as the main unit to be able to use it.
+External components are required to enable the onboard module's capability and correct operation, such as cellular modem and LoRaWAN® connectivity.
 As the Portenta H7 is the central control unit of the Portenta Max Carrier, it will need to have the latest Arduino Mbed OS Portenta Core installed.

-In case it is not installed or requires an update, it is possible to navigate under Tools > Board > Board Manager and search for the
+If it is not installed or requires an update, it is possible to navigate under Tools > Board > Board Manager and search for the

 and proceed with the update.